ProjectEvergreen/www.greenwoodjs.dev/CONTRIBUTING.md

 #### Interactive Components (Declarative Shadow DOM)

-For interactive components that would require client side interactivity, like for event handlers, the component should be authored rendering into a Shadow Root with [Declarative Shadow DOM](https://developer.chrome.com/docs/css-ui/declarative-shadow-dom) and using [Constructable Stylesheets](https://web.dev/articles/constructable-stylesheets).
+For interactive components that would require client side interactivity, like for event handlers, these component should be authored rendering into a Shadow Root with [Declarative Shadow DOM](https://developer.chrome.com/docs/css-ui/declarative-shadow-dom) and using [Constructable Stylesheets](https://web.dev/articles/constructable-stylesheets).

 ```css